-The Mississippi State University Police Department (MSUPD) operates on both the Starkville and Meridian campuses.
-The chief of police is responsible for the management of the MSUPD.
-The MSUPD is part of the Division of Student Affairs and reports to the dean of students.
+The Mississippi State University Police Department (MSUPD) operates on both the Starkville campus and the Meridian campus.
+The Chief of Police is responsible for the management of the MSUPD.
+The MSUPD is part of the Division of Student Affairs and reports to the Dean of Students

-The MSUPD consists of sworn officers who are certified through the Mississippi Law Enforcement Officers Training Academy and have constable powers under authority of state statute.
+The MSUPD consists of sworn officers who are certified through the Mississippi Law Enforcement Officers Training Academy and who have constable powers under authority of state statute.
 They are responsible for enforcement of university rules and regulations and Mississippi state laws on the MSU campuses in Starkville and Meridian.
 The MSUPD stresses staff education in the form of in-service training and participation in local and state training seminars.

 The MSUPD is comprised of professionally commissioned police officers and support staff.
 MSUPD officers receive the same level of training as municipal and county law enforcement officers.
 Officers are required to complete a minimum of 400 hours of training at a regional police academy to become certified as a police officer in the state of Mississippi.
-Additionally, new officers are required to complete a 12 week field-training program in which they learn to apply their law enforcement academy training to a university environment.
+Additionally, new officers are required to complete a twelve-week field-training program in which they learn to apply their law enforcement academy training to a university environment.

 All emergency calls should be made to 911.
-MSUPD radio dispatchers operate the department's Starkville telephones and twoway radios on a 24-hour basis to provide information and respond to emergencies.
-In Meridian, all 911 calls are handled through Meridian Police Department dispatch center.
-MSUPD Dispatchers can contact the fire department, other area law enforcement agencies, or emergency medical services by direct phone line or radio.
+MSUPD radio dispatchers operate the department's Starkville telephones and two-way radios on a 24-hour basis to provide information and respond to emergencies.
+In Meridian, all 911 calls will be handled through MSUPD dispatch during operating hours or through Meridian Police Department after hours.
+Dispatchers can contact the fire department, other area law enforcement agencies, or emergency medical services by direct phone line or radio.
 Personnel also monitor the National Weather Service radio network.
-A countywide alerting system warns of threatening weather conditions on both campuses.
+A county-wide alerting system warns of threatening weather conditions on both campuses.

-MSUPD officers are authorized to carry firearms, enforce laws and make arrests on university property on both campuses.
-Pursuant to an Interlocal Cooperative Agreement between Mississippi State University; Starkville, Mississippi; and Oktibbeha County, Mississippi, dated Sept.
-18, 2015, MSUPD has secondary law enforcement responsibility for the purpose of providing assistance to the county and city within 500 feet of property owned and controlled by the university on its Starkville campus and has concurrent primary jurisdiction on roads and streets within 500 feet of the Starkville campus and located outside of the city limits of Starkville.
+MSUPD officers are authorized to carry firearms, enforce laws and make arrests on University property on both campuses.
+Pursuant to an Interlocal Cooperative Agreement between Mississippi State University, Starkville, Mississippi, and Oktibbeha County, Mississippi, dated September 18, 2015, MSUPD has secondary law enforcement responsibility for the purpose of providing assistance to the County and City within 500 feet of property owned and controlled by the University on its Starkville campus and has concurrent primary jurisdiction on roads and streets within 500 feet of the Starkville campus and located outside of the city limits of Starkville.
 This Interlocal Cooperative Agreement gives MSUPD officers on the Starkville campus extended jurisdiction as specified above.
 There are no other written agreements with law enforcement agencies and MSUPD on either the Starkville campus or the Meridian campus.
-However, MSUPD works closely with the Starkville Police Department, the Oktibbeha County Sheriff's Office, the Meridian Police Department, and the Mississippi Highway Patrol to enhance the safety and security of members of the university community and the surrounding area.
-The department also works closely with the Office of the Dean of Students and the Office of Housing and Residence Life in enforcing the Student Code of Conduct.
+However, MSUPD works closely with the Starkville Police Department, the Oktibbeha County Sheriff's Office, the Meridian Police Department, and the Mississippi

+Highway Patrol to enhance the safety and security of members of the university community and the surrounding area.
+The Department also works closely with the Dean of Students and the Office of Housing and Residence Life in enforcing the Student Code of Conduct.

-The MSUPD is a full-service agency that works toward building partnerships with the university community to provide a safer environment with such programs and services as Operation Identification, Self-Defense Demonstrations, and Alcohol and Drug Awareness Programs.
+The MSUPD is a full-service agency that works towards building partnerships with the university community to provide a safer environment with such programs and services as Operation Identification, community police officers, Safe Walk, and library patrol.
 The Police Department may be contacted at 662-325-2121 (Starkville) or 601-484-0199 (Meridian) for information or requests for services.
-The Police Station is located in the Williams Building next to Hull Residence Hall on the Starkville campus and on the main floor of the Meridian campus.
+The Police Station is located in the Williams building next to Hull Residence Hall on the Starkville campus and on the main floor of the Meridian campus.

-LAW ENFORCEMENT TELEPHONE NUMBERS IN AN EMERGENCY, CONTACT 9-1-1
+LAW ENFORCEMENT TELEPHONE NUMBERS

+IN AN EMERGENCY, CONTACT 9-1-1